unchain-tech/UNCHAIN-projects/docs/TheGraph-ScaffoldEth2/ja/section-2/lesson-7_フロントエンドの公開.md

 y
 ?
 Which scope do you want to deploy to? myscope
 ?
 Link to existing project? [y/N] n
 ?
-What’s your project’s name? sendMessage
+What’s your project’s name? sendmessage
 ?
 In which directory is your code located? ./
 Local settings detected in vercel.json:
 Auto-detected Project Settings (Next.js):